jbird33/goldberg_drywall/README.md

 ![ERD Diagram](https://raw.githubusercontent.com/jbird33/goldberg_drywall/main/images/DB%20Diagram.PNG)

+### Future features

+As is noted in the diagram above, I would like to add a table to track the current _Employees_ at Goldberg Drywall.
+The atrributes that I would think the user could get the most benefit from are the Name, Address, Phone, Email, and Current Wage.
+This can be done at a later point and could lead to an assigning _Jobs_ to a _Employee_ relationship.

 ## List of Technologies Used / Dependencies

 **Here is a list of technologies I used to design and implement this application:**